- Chemistry (B.Sc. / M.Sc.): Dr. Almut Ruyter

 Unlike studying in high school, there is no university-wide requirement to attend lectures.
 Whether attendance is mandatory depends on the nature of the course; for example, small seminars with regular discussions may require your attendance.

-Unlike studying at high school, there is no general obligation to attend lectures.
-Whether attendance is compulsory depends on the nature of the course.
-Please note: You may not be able to obtain a proof of achievement in the relevant course if you miss the course too often.
+Please note: you may not be able to obtain a written proof of achievement if you miss the course too many times.

-The focus of the Diploma Supplement is on the skills and abilities of the graduates.
+The focus of the diploma supplement is to summarize and explain the graduate’s skills and abilities.

 Chemistry (B.Sc. / M.Sc.) and Molecular Science (B.Sc. / M.Sc.)

 Teaching degree program

 Website (in German)

 Students and doctoral candidates can deregister from the university on their own if they would like to transfer to another university, end or interrupt their (doctoral) studies, or if they successfully complete their (doctoral) studies.